frnsys/generator-bane/README.md

 - Install the generator: `npm install -g generator-bane`
 - Run: `yo bane`

+To create a new module, run:
+    `yo bane:module <ModuleName>`
+You will have to manually update `app/router.js`.

 ## About
 This is basically a more "opinionated" version of Backbone Boilerplate.